ConesaLab/MultiPower/MultiML/ReadMe.md

 ~~~~

 Output:
-A plot of â€œnumber of samplesâ€ versus â€œclassification error rateâ€, indicating also the metric used, the Omics evaluated, and the samples required to reach a particular error rate Â± a margin of error â€œMOEâ€.
+A plot of "number of samples" versus "classification error rate", indicating also the metric used, the Omics evaluated, and the samples required to reach a particular error rate ± a margin of error "MOE".